jpoffline/cushon/README.md

 ### Tech

-- `postgres` for data persistence
+- `postgres` for data persistence - SQL rather than NoSQL seems to model the data structures pretty well.
-- `golang` API to create the backend
+- `golang` API to create the backend - a wonderful, statically typed compiled language.
+Simple to work with, excellent development ecosystem.
 - `gin` as the REST framework
 - `ent` as a database ORM - this is a fast, "meta"-backed ORM giving type safety, good query generation.
 Can be bad if needing extremely complex efficient queries to be built.
 - `mockery` for mocking interfaces
+- `github workflow` for CI - running the test suite "on push" (this is a very basic CI-flow for now)

 There are three models: `fund`, `customer`, and `deposit` (these are represented in the ORM).